EximeeBPMS/eximeebpms-docker/README.md

 * `DB_URL`
 * `DB_PASSWORD_FILE`

-The `JMX_PROMETHEUS` configuration is not supported, and while `DEBUG` can be used to enable debug output, it doesn't start a debug socket.

 `run` supports different startup options to choose whether or not to enable the WebApps, the REST API or Swagger UI.
 By default, all three are enabled.